AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**When is Personalized Media going to be available with [!DNL Dynamic Media]?**
-Adobe is aggressively working to add Personalized Media features to [!DNL Dynamic Media].
+Adobe is aggressively working to add Personalized media features to [!DNL Dynamic Media].
 More information on release timing is forthcoming.

 +++